FullMetalFalcons/beginners/README.md

 - `merge` = you want to sync your changes with another developer/the repository and there are modifications that require approval or conflicts to resolve for the overwrite to occur
 - `pull request` = you have pushed a new branch to the repository with new commits.
 You can begin the process of merging in your changes

 - `<your-github-username>` = would be replaced with whatever your username is, without the brackets.
-So if your username is "bestUserPerson" and the instructions say type
+So if your username is "bestUserPerson" and the instructions say type `git checkout -b <your-github-username>` then type `git checkout -b bestUserPerson`

 ## Intial Setup - SSH and github integration with Windows Laptop